-Use with clean, dry air or inert gasses only.
-Do not use with any process that uses explosive, pyrophoric, corrosive, or toxic gases.
+Do not use with any process that uses explosive or pyrophoric gasses.

+For any process that uses or creates any corrosive or toxic gasses, the solenoid breather vent must be replaced with an exhaust line that exits to the facility exhaust.
 Evacuated vapors and gases could be vented into the personnel work area during a power outage.

-Always wear protective equipment, including safety glasses and gloves.
 Exercise care when working with vacuum equipment.

-Figure 4 below illustrates the Delta-P Valve installed in a typical (simplified) high vacuum system.
+Figure 4 below illustrates the Delta-P Valve installed in a simplified high vacuum system.
 The system is comprised of a backing pump, the Delta-P Valve, a bellows hose, a turbo pump and a vacuum chamber (one of our modular Ideal Vacuum Cubes).
 In this example, both the turbo pump and chamber are protected during a power failure.

-The DPV can also be used to safeguard a vacuum chamber in a roughing system (no turbo).
+The DPV can also be used to safeguard a vacuum chamber in a roughing vacuum system (no high vacuum pump).
 Ideal Vacuum stocks everything shown in this example.